SiGNUM™ incremental encoder system with RELM20 linear scale

 SiGNUM is Renishaw's high accuracy, non-contact 20 µm encoder system comprising of an Sr readhead and Si interface.
 It is sealed to IP64 and offers speeds up to 12.5 m/s and resolutions down to 5 nm and reads a variety of linear and rotary scales with IN-TRAC auto-phase optical reference marks.
 SiGNUM is extremely easy to use with calibration at the push of a button and free diagnostic software, yet it offers a level of performance previously available only from more delicate fine pitch encoders with an SDE of typically <±30 nm at temperatures up to +85 °C.

 It is comparable to fine pitch glass scales and offers a total accuracy (including slope and linearity) better than ±1 µm over a 1.5 m length.
-ZeroMet has a thermal expansion coefficient of approximately 0.6 µm/m/°C over the temperature range of 0 °C to 30 °C.
+ZeroMet has a coefficient of thermal expansion of 0.75 ±0.35 μm/m/°C at 20 °C.

 System designers can choose between specially formulated adhesive tape or mechanical clips to suit mounting requirements.
 Both mounting methods allow for independent thermal expansion to that of the substrate.